cicero-data/election-change-reports/README.md

 `npm run reports`

-Images for each delegation will be written to the `change-reports` directory.
+Images for each chamber will be written to the `change-reports` directory.

 ## Generate Static HTML Page